OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 توجيه

    Targeting criteria
-       A policy that seeks to direct an intervention (benefit or service) to the intended population, to minimize the coverage of those not intended to be beneficia- ries (errors of inclusion) and the noncoverage of intended beneficiaries (errors of exclusion).
+       A policy that seeks to direct an intervention (benefit or service) to the intended population, to minimize the coverage of those not intended to be beneficiaries (errors of inclusion) and the noncoverage of intended beneficiaries (errors of exclusion).
 (We prefer to avoid using the term targeting in relation to an act of implementation.)

        | 🇫🇷 Critères de ciblage
        | 🇪🇸 Criterios de focalización